 Aisling Chin-Yee is an award-winning producer, writer, and director based in Montreal, Canada and Los Angeles, California.
 Aisling was named one of Canada’s Rising Film Stars by Now Magazine 2019.
-She is currently in post-production on her feature film directorial debut, The Rest of Us, starring Heather Graham (Boogie Nights, The Hangover), Sophie Nélisse (The Book Thief), and Jodi Balfour (The Crown).
+Her feature film directorial debut, The Rest of Us, starring Heather Graham (Boogie Nights, The Hangover), Sophie Nélisse (The Book Thief), and Jodi Balfour (The Crown) will premiere at the Toronto International Film Festival 2019.
 As a producer for over a decade, Aisling has been lauded for her fresh and unapologetic vision in both feature films and documentaries.
 Aisling produced the award winning feature film, Rhymes for Young Ghouls, which was a TIFF Top 10 film, and won Best Director at the Vancouver International Film Festival, as well as the award-winning feature documentary Last Woman Standing that same year.
 2014 marked her year as writer and director with the short film, Sound Asleep premiered at Lucerne International Film Festival.
 In 2015, she directed the multi-award winning documentary Synesthesia that won Best Short Documentary at the International Crossroads Film Festival.
 She produced the gritty urban drama, The Saver that released in Spring 2016, and the political documentary Inside These Walls.

 Outspoken, driven, and passionate about storytelling with an unapologetic voice.

 Fluent Films is committed to make entertainment that represents and works with diverse voices and perspectives, and to tell amazing stories.
 In 2016 Now Magazine features Aisling Chin-Yee’s opinions on diversity and gender parity during the Toronto International Film Festival.